daniel-isidro/heroku_hot_n_pop/README.md

 6. **settings.env**

-Text file containing user tokens for the Spotify Web API.
+Text file containing the Client User and Client ID keys for the Spotify Web API.

 7. **hnp_logo.jpg**